-This bill amends current law to mandate the full forfeiture of pension benefits for any elected or appointed official convicted of a crime related to their office.
-Specifically, it requires the board of trustees of any State or locally-administered pension fund to order the forfeiture of all earned service credit or retirement benefits for members convicted of misconduct during their public service, regardless of whether the pension system covered the office in question.
-The bill also expands the criteria for forfeiture, allowing the board to consider a broader range of misconduct that renders a member's service dishonorable.
+This bill amends current law to mandate the full forfeiture of pension benefits for any elected or appointed official convicted of a crime related to their public office.
+Specifically, it requires the board of trustees of any State or locally-administered pension fund to order the forfeiture of all earned service credit or retirement benefits for members convicted of misconduct during their service, regardless of whether the pension system covered the office in question.
+The bill also allows for the possibility of partial forfeiture based on the nature of the misconduct, with the board authorized to consider various factors, such as the member's length of service and the gravity of the offense, when determining the appropriateness of forfeiture.

 Statutes affected: Introduced: 43:1-3